wijits36/hypercore-power-manager/README.md

 **clusters** — A list of HyperCore clusters to manage.
 Each cluster needs its REST API URL and credentials, along with a list of nodes and their IPMI credentials.
 Single-node and multi-node clusters are both supported.
-Use IP addresses instead of hostnames — during a power event, your DNS server may lose power before the UPS is exhausted, making hostnames unresolvable.
+Use IP addresses instead of hostnames; during a power event, your DNS server may lose power before the UPS is exhausted, making hostnames unresolvable.

 **thresholds** — Battery percentage and estimated runtime thresholds that trigger